Euclidean TSP in Narrow Strips: Bitonicity for points with integer x -coordinates

 \mypara{Step~2: Finding the set~$F'$.} The goal of Step~2 of the proof is the following: given the tour~$\opt = E\cup F$ inside a $\delta$-strip of width~$\delta=2\sqrt{2}$, show that there exists a set~$F'$ of edges such that $E\cup F'$ is a tour and $F'$ is superior to $F$.
-Lemma~\ref{lem:reduction-to-consecutive} implies that we may work with $\widetilde{E}$ and $\overline{F}$ instead of $E$ and $F$ (and then find $\overline{F}'$ instead of~$F'$).
+Lemma~\ref{lem:bitonic:reduction_to_consecutive} implies that we may work with $\widetilde{E}$ and $\ovf$ instead of $E$ and $F$ (and then find $\ovf'$ instead of~$F'$).

 In Step~1 we duplicated shared endpoints of edges in $E$.
 We now merge these two copies again if they are still at the same location.
-This will always be the case for the shared endpoint immediately to the right of the separator~$s^*$, since we picked $s^*: x=x^*+\frac{1}{2}$ such that there is a shared endpoint at $x=x^*+1$ and the copies of this endpoint will not be moved.
+This will always be the case for the shared endpoint immediately to the right of the separator~$s^*$: we picked $s^*: x=x^*+\frac{1}{2}$ such that there is a shared endpoint at $x=x^*+1$ (since $s^*$ is the rightmost separator with $\ton(\opt,s^*) = 4$), and the copies of this endpoint will not be moved.
 So if $n_{\myleft}$ and $n_{\myright}$ denote the number of distinct endpoints to the right and left of~$s^*$, respectively, then $n_{\myright}\in\{2,3\}$ and $n_{\myleft}\in\{2,3,4\}$.
-We thus have six cases in total for the pair~$(n_{\myleft},n_{\myright})$, as depicted in Fig.~\ref{fig:overlineF-cases}.
+We thus have six cases in total for the pair~$(n_{\myleft},n_{\myright})$, as depicted in Figure~\ref{fig:bitonic:overlineF_cases}.

 Each of the six cases has several subcases, depending on the left-to-right order of the vertices inside the gray rectangles in the figure.
-Once we fixed the ordering, we can still vary the $y$-coordinates in the range~$[0,\delta]$, which may lead to scenarios where different sets~$\overline{F}'$ are required.
-We handle this potentially huge amount of cases in a computer-assisted manner, using an automated prover \emph{FindShorterTour}$(n_\myleft,n_\myright,\overline{F},\widetilde{E},X,\delta,\eps)$.
-The input parameter~$X$ is an array where $X[i]$ specifies the set from which the $x$-coordinate of the $i$-th point in the given scenario may be chosen, where we assume w.l.o.g.~that $x(s^*) = -1/2$; see Fig.~\ref{fig:overlineF-cases}.
-The role of the parameter~$\eps$ will be explained below.
+For any fixed ordering we can still vary the $y$-coordinates in the range~$[0,\delta]$.
+This may lead to scenarios where different sets~$\ovf'$ are required.
+We handle this potentially huge amount of cases in a computer-assisted manner, using an automated prover \emph{FindShorterTour}$(n_\myleft,n_\myright,\ovf,\widetilde{E},X,\delta,\eps)$.
+The input parameter~$X$ is an array where $X[i]$ specifies the set from which the $x$-coordinate of the $i$-th point in the given scenario may be chosen.
+Here, we assume w.l.o.g.~that $x(s^*) = -1/2$; see Figure~\ref{fig:bitonic:overlineF_cases}.
+The smaller the precision parameter~$\eps$ is, the more precise the output will be.
+Its precise role will be explained below.